sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 ## 6. Act

-Using our analysis, we can now making meaningful insights to drive Bellabeat's marketing and product strategies.
+Using our analysis, we can now make meaningful insights to drive Bellabeat's marketing and product strategies.

 - **Encourage more daily activity:** The average user takes around 7,400 steps per day, which falls short of the recommended 8,000-10,000 steps.
      - Action: Bellabeat should introduce step-based challenges and milestone badges to motivate users to take more steps.
 Additionally, they should include push notifications from 5pm-7pm when people are active and more likely to close their step goals.